Sefaself/ESP32-humidity-graph-maker/README.md

-# ESP32-Humidity-Temp-sensor-graph
-Tracks and records temperature using an ESP32 and transmits it to a python reciever on a PC that elaborates a graph in real time.

-# ESP32 Real-Time Monitor
+# ESP32 Real-Time humidity and temperature Monitor

 A complete ESP32 + Python project for **real-time temperature and humidity monitoring**, with live graphs, regression analysis, and data export.